 Muhammad Ali Bogra was under Iskandar Mirza, but due to the worse situations, he resigned and was replaced by Chaudhry Muhammad Ali up to September 12, 1957.
-Need More Information About the Martial Law of Pakistan and Need Legal Advice in Pakistan Must check this.
-Ask a lawyer in Islamabad Pakistan.
+Need More Information About the Martial Law of Pakistan and Need Legal Advice in Pakistan Must check this Lawyer in Islamabad.
 There are many competent lawyers in Pakistan that provide services to people.

 During the rule of Mirza, he approved some laws in the assembly based on the resolution and were previously adopted on March 12, 1949.
 In October 1958, the President of Pakistan Mirza made a 12-people cabinet, including many well-known personalities such as General Azam Khan, Manzoor Qadir, and Zulfiqar Ali Bhutto.

 After one year, General Ayub became the first Marshal of Pakistan and took over the authorities for about four years.
 After four years in 1962, he lifted martial law and provided the presidential form to the government again.